-Schools, both K-12 and post-secondary institutions, continually face emergencies that vary in severity, duration, and expenditure.
+Schools continually face emergencies that vary in severity, duration, and expenditure.
 Therefore, emergency management is at the forefront of school safety and security related issues.
-The Federal Emergency Management Agency (FEMA) defines emergency management as "the protection of the civilian population and property from the destructive forces of natural and man-made disasters through a comprehensive program of mitigation, preparedness, response, and recovery" (FEMA, 2010).
-Thus, schools must take preemptive action to successfully fulfill their primary mission, which is educating students.
+The Federal Emergency Management Agency (FEMA) defines emergency management as "the protection of the civilian population and property from the destructive forces of natural and man-made disasters through a comprehensive program of mitigation, preparedness, response, and recovery."
+Thus, schools must take preventive safety actions to successfully fulfill their primary mission, which is educating students.
 These preventative measures include planning, drilling and training for a variety of emergencies.
-Furthermore, these measures should be assessed to ensure they are current and effective.

 Schools begin the planning phase through the development of an all-hazard Emergency Operations Plan (EOP).
 The TEC §37.108 requires each district's EOP address mitigation, preparedness, response, and recovery.
 The planning phase however does not stop with the development of an EOP; rather, this is simply the beginning of an ongoing process.
-Once the EOP is in place the drilling and training components of emergency management begin.
-Drilling refers to practicing the procedures developed during preparedness.
-These are the procedures that will be utilized if and when an emergency occurs.
-Training refers to the use of various exercises utilized to simulate emergency situations.
-Drilling and training are essential to identifying areas in need of improvement, clarifying member roles, and improving coordination.
+Once the EOP is in place the drilling and training components of emergency management begin to identify areas in need of improvement, clarify member roles, and improve coordination.

 School district campuses and facilities may from time to time serve as polling places.
 While the district endeavors to maintain the sanctity of the election process, the safety of students, faculty and staff remain the primary responsibility.
 As such, election officials will be asked to remain cognizant of the importance of a safe and secure campus and will work with the facility manager or principal.
 In order to maintain district safety and security, the district should consider the items contained in the checklist.